cdktf/cdktf-provider-aws/docs/dmsReplicationInstance.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/6.4.0/docs/resources/dms_replication_instance#id DmsReplicationInstance#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/6.5.0/docs/resources/dms_replication_instance#id DmsReplicationInstance#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `kerberosAuthenticationSettings`<sup>Optional</sup> <a name="kerberosAuthenticationSettings" id="@cdktf/provider-aws.dmsReplicationInstance.DmsReplicationInstance.Initializer.parameter.kerberosAuthenticationSettings"></a>

+- *Type:* <a href="#@cdktf/provider-aws.dmsReplicationInstance.DmsReplicationInstanceKerberosAuthenticationSettings">DmsReplicationInstanceKerberosAuthenticationSettings</a>

+kerberos_authentication_settings block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/6.5.0/docs/resources/dms_replication_instance#kerberos_authentication_settings DmsReplicationInstance#kerberos_authentication_settings}

 ---